Lcfvs/anticore/readme.md

 # anticore

-The easiest middleware manager for AJAX requests, for less than 2Ko !
+The easiest middleware manager for AJAX requests, for a few more than 2Ko !

 ## Why?